DigitalFabricationLab-NYIT-SoAD/resources/ShopTools/README.md

 # Wood Shop

-**All SoAD Students may use the shop after they have attended an orientation and training.**
+**All SoAD Students may use the shop after they have completed the SoAD Fab Lab Orientation and training.**

 Reminders:
-* These can be scheduled by your professor in your first year  if you missed it, you can attend a make up session.
+* Wood Shop training can be scheduled by your professor in your first year.
+If you missed it, you can attend a make up session.

-* At the end of your orientation, you will receive a sticker which allows you to use the shop under supervision by shop staff.
+* At the end of your training, you will receive a sticker which allows you to use the shop under supervision by shop staff.

 * You are expected to follow the below rules at all times, even after your orientation or you become comfortable with the tools.